None: None means nothing, not any value.

 Ex: not at all, not a bit, etc..

-The None Datatype is used to define the null value or no value, the none value means not 0, or False value and it is a data type of its own.
+The None Datatype is used to define the null value or no value, the none value means not 0, or False value, and it is a data it's own.

 a=10, that means a is the reference variable pointing to 10 and if I take

-a=none then a is not pointing to the object 10
+a=none then a is not looking to the object 10

 I have one function called

-def f1(); if I call this function then it is going to return the value 10 and if I am going to assign this value to the x,
+def f1(); if I call this function then it is going to return the value ten and if I am going to assign this value to the x,

 print(x) is going to print the value 10

 In the same way, I am calling a function

 def f1() and to